AnOpenSauceDev/AnOpenSauceDev/README.md

 Website (not hosting at root just yet): https://anopensauce.dev, and hosting Is This Mod Legit at: https://isthismodlegit.anopensauce.dev/

 I'm not associated in any way with the **Open Sauce event** (my account was made a **while** before it was created), but Willam Osman is pretty cool.

+I don't have much time to work on projects, and the projects I work on are the ones I am the most motivated to work on.
+If your issue gets buried, I'm sorry.
+In a few weeks, perhaps I'll be able to work on it.